Partas: Livery

 The company's official logo is Road Runner which is displayed, either standing or running, on most buses, with the name 'PARTAS' written in capital letters.
 All buses vary in livery design, but are predominantly blue (light and dark), red and white.

 Fleet numbering

 The buses are numbered with 4 or 5 digits, with the number 8 being placed on the first and last digit (e.g. 8**8 and 8***8).

 Fare classes

 Partas has employed various fare classes, which are sequenced below from the least to the most priced.
-All buses include air-conditioning.